 The Alpine Visitor Center is the highest elevation visitor center in the National Park Service, situated at 11,796' at Fall River Pass.
-The Alpine Visitor Center Webcam reveals views of the Fall River canyon, Old Fall River Road, the Mummy Mountains, and part of Trail Ridge.
+The Alpine Visitor Center Webcam reveals views of the Fall River canyon, Old Fall River Road, Mount Chapin, and part of Trail Ridge.

 Located on the west side of Rocky Mountain National Park one-half mile from the Grand Lake Entrance Station, Harbison Meadow in the Kawuneeche Valley teems with wildlife and wildflowers.
 The Never Summer Mountains look down on the headwaters of the Colorado River in this view of the Kawuneeche Valley.

 Located at Glacier Basin Campground, the Continental Divide Webcam offers a spectacular view of the peaks which rise up from the Bear Lake area.
 On clear days you will see Thatchtop, Taylor Peak, Otis Peak, Hallett Peak, and Flattop Mountain.

 This webcam has been moved due to ongoing staging of equipment for the Bear lake Road reconstruction.
 The park will continue to evaluate the best location and best view.

 The Longs Peak Webcam has moved to the beautiful Tahosa Valley along Hwy 7.
 The webcam takes you to the tallest mountain in Rocky Mountain National Park.
 Longs Peak sits at an elevation of 14,259' and is a challenging mountain to climb under the best conditions.
 For more information about climbing Longs Peak, visit the Plan Your Visit - Things to Do - Hiking & Climbing section of the website.